PiNet/PiNet.github.io/articles/sd-card-update.md

 ---
-title: PiNet, A system for setting up and managing a classroom set of Raspberry Pis.
+title: "PiNet, a centralised user accounts and file storage system for a Raspberry Pi classroom."
-layout: default
+layout: article
 ---

 Updating the SD card image